 If you keep them in an airtight container, they'll last for up to 5 days at room temperature.
 You can also store them in the fridge if you want to keep them nice and chewy.

-Absolutely!
+Yes!
 You can refrigerate the dough for up to 48 hours before baking.
-I'd recommend dividing and rolling it into balls before refrigerating- that way you can just pop them straight into the oven.
+I recommend dividing and rolling it into balls before refrigerating.
+If you're baking them straight from the fridge, allow an extra minute or two in the oven.

 More strawberry desserts:

-I hope you like my Nesquik strawberry milkshake cookies!
+I hope you like my strawberry Nesquik cookies!
 If you make them at home, please let me know what you think by leaving a comment and rating below.
 Enjoy!

 Ingredients